Best Headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best headphones you can buy in 2019.

 Foldable and noise-cancelling, these award-winning AKGs are one of the best pairs of all-purpose headphones you'll find.
 But just because they're convenient and affordable, that doesn't mean that they scrimp on audio quality.

-There's a careful tonal balance delivered with plenty of detail and precision.
+They have a careful tonal balance that's delivered with plenty of detail and precision.
 Dynamics are convincing enough to create the highs and lows in the music while there's a good thump to the bass when required.
+In other words, they tick all the boxes, sonically speaking.

 Read the full review: AKG N60NC Wireless

 Their battery life is just about ok at 15 hours and they don't fold away or pack up at all, really.
-However, they deliver great expression, clarity and a sophisticated tonal balance all presented on a wonderfully broad sonic canvas.
-If that sounds like your kind musical nirvana, then these Grados will not disappoint.
+However, if it's sound quality you're after, they do just the job: they deliver great expression, clarity and a sophisticated tonal balance all presented on a wonderfully broad sonic canvas.
+If that sounds like your kind of musical nirvana, and you're happy wearing them around the house, then these Grados will not disappoint.

 Read the full review: Grado W100